Gele Trekking

 The day begins with a chill morning.
 Soon, the leader will find the exact time to leave the hotel for the airport.
 At midday, we’ll have a flight from Pokhara to Kathmandu.

-B: Include a room share and breakfast (require separate room to pay extra).
+B: Include a room share and breakfast (pay extra for a separate room)

 Day 15